zuble/uws4vad/README.md

 ---

-UWS4VAD is an attempt to unify common pratices in VAD methods, with support for both UCFC and XDV datasets, configured trough [hydra](https://hydra.cc/docs/intro/) for a modular and experimental pipeline.
+UWS4VAD is an attempt to unify common pratices in VAD methods, with support for both UCFC and XDV datasets, configured trough [hydra](https://hydra.cc/docs/intro/), in a modular and experimental pipeline, setting ground for a future benchmark.
 Includes feature extraction for both visual (trough [timm]() models) and audio (trough HEAR-based models).~

 > [!important]